PostgreSQL For Loop

 In the above script, we are performing the following task.

-• First, we have created a table with the name City.
-This table has 2 columns, city_id, and city_name.
+• First, we have created a table named City.
+This table has 2 columns: city_id and city_name.

-• Next, we have created a function that will accept 2 inputs and use those input values to insert values in the City table.
+• Next, we have created a function that accepts two inputs and uses those input values to insert data into the City table.

-• In the function, first, we are using a loop and IF clause to check the existence of a record.
-And then, useing the UPDATE statemen to update the rcord with same id.
+• In the function, first, we use a loop and an IF clause to check the existence of a record.
+Then, we use the UPDATE statement to update the record with the same ID.

-• After this, we are using EXCEPTION within the loop to check for unique IDs for a city.
-And if the id is not unique then loop will encountered again and record with same id will be updated.
+• After this, we use an EXCEPTION within the loop to check for unique IDs for a city.
+If the ID is not unique, the loop will be encountered again, and a record with the same ID will be updated.

 In PostgreSQL, we don’t have a list data type similar to what we have in Python.
 But, instead, we can utilize the array data type in PostgreSQL.
 A single dimension array data type can also be used just like a list in PostgreSQL.

-The main reason is not to use nested for loop that it overkill frequently for what you are trying to do.
+The main reason is not to use a nested for loop, as it is overkill frequently for what you are trying to do.
 In many cases, they are a much faster and less wasteful way to achieve goals as you want to accomplish.

-The example of nested for loop is given below:
+The example of a nested for loop is given below:

 CREATE FUNCTION "extract_all_titles2" () RETURNS text AS $$